wolfeiq/gin_website/README.md

 Old webdesign agency website.

-Please click on index.html to visit the home page.
+Please dowload the whole folder and click on the index.html file to visit the homepage.